 New Hope, run by Bracknell Forest’s Drug and Alcohol Action Team (DAAT), provides help and support to anyone living in Bracknell Forest with either a drink or a drug problem.

-Following an inspection in May, the CQC concluded that all areas of the building were clean and well maintained, the building was secure, and all staff had relevant training to ensure the safety of themselves and the people using the service.
+Following an inspection in May, the CQC concluded that all areas of the building were clean and well maintained, the building was secure, and all staff had relevant training to make sure of the safety of themselves and the people using the service.

 Additionally, it was noted that anyone entering treatment had a comprehensive assessment of their individual needs as well as a risk assessment.
 These were regularly reviewed and updated.
 Inspectors commented that the clients they spoke to were ‘happy with the quality of service they received and how they were treated by staff.’